(click on images to view larger)

 I am not the Barry McGuire who sang "Eve of Destruction."
 Neither am I the McGwire who hit 70 homeruns, nor the Barry who hit 700, (and if you saw me in a bathing suit you'd see that I've never used steroids either).

 Although I met my talented wife, Karen, in Kansas City, she's originally from Lubbock, Texas.
 Karen is a freelance editor, indexer, and a compiler of Day-at-a-Glance calendars.
-She's worked on books and calendars for such luminaries as Dear Abby, Dr. Ruth, Dave Barry, and Click and Clack, the Tappet Brothers.
-Because she also does the index each year for Roger Ebert's annual movie review book, she knows everything there is to know about every movie ever made.
-She also sings like an angel, plays piano and bass guitar, and has beautiful feet.
+She's worked on books and calendars for such luminaries as the late Roger Ebert, Dear Abby, Dr. Ruth, Dave Barry, and Click and Clack, the Tappet Brothers.
+And she's currently working on her 20th year of a "Spiritual Moments" calendar.
+Because she also does an annual Lefthanders calendar she knows the life story of every single famous lefty/southpaw who ever lived.
+She sings like an angel, plays piano and bass guitar, and has beautiful feet.

 Contact Barrie Maguire